symfoni/symfoni-monorepo/README.md

 2. Run `yarn`
 3. Run `yarn run bootstrap` // This will install all packages and build

-You need three processes running for the full development enviroment
+You need three processes running for the full development environment

 1. `yarn run watch` watches changes in hardhat-react plugin.
 Lerna will then symlink this package to be used in hardhat-demo.
 2. `yarn run node` runs up a blockchain node, generate typechain interfaces, compile and deploy smart-contracts then watch for changes in smart contracts and deploy them.